 Skip to Content

-As far as electricity, the more you know, the safer you are.
+When it comes to electricity, the more you know, the safer you are.
 Simple maintenance tasks like replacing light bulbs, outlets, and breakers can often be completed quickly and safely.
-You can reduce the risk of injuries if you take proper precautions by shutting off electricity before starting the job.
+You can avoid injuries if you take proper precautions and shut off electricity before starting the job.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.